antlafarge/jdownloader/README.md

 ## Docker privileges

-&nbsp;&nbsp;If nothing worked and many internal commands fail, your container may lack some privileges and you can try the [--privileged](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) flag.
+If nothing worked and many internal commands fail, your container may lack some privileges and you can try the [--privileged](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) flag.

 You can report issues in the [github issues](https://github.com/antlafarge/jdownloader/issues).
 You can send feedback and discuss the project in the [github discussions](https://github.com/antlafarge/jdownloader/discussions).